spiritanand/bharat-scroll/README.md

 # The Bharat Scroll

 This project is a tribute to the rich history of Bharat.
-It represents the History of India in a chronological order.
+It represents the History of Bharat in a chronological order.
 I have used the **Wikipedia API** to get the articles of different time periods of Bharatiya history.

 ## Tech Stack Used